jimmyskull/LUAunit/doc/index.rst

 .. _MinusZero:

 ..
 Note::
-    If you need to deal with value *minus zero*, be very careful because Lua versions are inconsistent on how they treat the syntax *-0* : it creates either a *plus zero* or a *minus zero* .
+    If you need to deal with value *minus zero*, be very careful because LUA versions are inconsistent on how they treat the syntax *-0* : it creates either a *plus zero* or a *minus zero* .
 Multiplying or dividing *0* by *-1* also yields inconsistent results.
 The reliable way to create the *-0* value is : minusZero = -1 / (1/0)